billforward/AvaTax-Calc-SOAP-java/README.md

   </tr>
   <tr>
     <td><strong>avatax4j.properties</strong></td>
-    <td> Properties file located in the root directory of the API sample used to configure URL, Account, License Key and the client Profile.
-The Properties file is located outside the API directory for security reasons.</td>
+    <td> Properties file used to configure URL, Account, License Key and the client Profile.
+It is a best practice recommendation that you save this file outside of the API directory in a read only (-rw-r--r--or 0644 for UNIX / Linux based systems) directory for security reasons.</td>
   </tr>
   <tr>
     <td><strong>IsAuthorizedTest.java</strong></td>